RooVetGit/Roo-Code-Docs/docs/troubleshooting/shell-integration.md

 **Work-around to avoid this issue:** Always ensure your terminal prompt is clean (no partial commands or text) before letting Roo run commands.
 This prevents shell integration from thinking it needs to send a Ctrl+C.

-To avoid this issue, always ensure your terminal prompt is clean (no partial commands or text) before letting Roo run commands.
-This prevents shell integration from thinking it needs to send a Ctrl+C.

 ### Multi-line Command Output Issues